w3f/polkadot-wiki/docs/learn/learn-proxies.md

 :::info Removing proxies

-The remove proxies read the section "Removing Proxies" on [this support page](https://support.polkadot.network/support/solutions/articles/65000182179-how-to-create-a-proxy-account).
+Read the section "Removing Proxies" on [this support page](https://support.polkadot.network/support/solutions/articles/65000182179-how-to-create-a-proxy-account) to learn how to remove proxies.

 :::